 A Typical Salamander Nature Awareness Preschool Day

-The following may vary with park location, weather and students:
+The following may vary with park activities, weather and students:

-- • Arrive at Salamander class with lunch in backpack, ready for activity in nature, regardless of the weather.
+- • Arrive at Salamander class with lunch in backpack, hat on, ready for activity in nature, regardless of the weather.

 - • Greet the teacher and share how your morning is going.